rasmus-kirk/nixarr/README.md

 ## VPN Providers

-It's recommended that the VPN you're using has support for port forwarding.
+Your VPN-provider must support wg-quick configuration files, this should be most of them.
+I know that Mullvad and AirVPN has support.
+It's also _recommended_ that the VPN you're using has support for port forwarding.
 I suggest [AirVpn](https://airvpn.org/), since they accept Monero, but you can use whatever you want.